LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 With each different sample, we get a slightly different upper and lower bound of the CIs.
 How can we trust this?
 Since we know that we have 95% of observations within 1.96 SD above and below the mean of the sampling distribution, we can conclude that on the whole, the confidence intervals derived from 95% of our samples will contain the true population parameter.

 Seems unbelievable?
-Let us plot this:
+Let us view this:

 First, we take our parameter, the true mean IQ for all probationers in the US: <br>